DSE-AB/pulsar-by-example/README.md

     `ant -f script/setup-workspace.xml`

-* Open the top project directory (LEB_System) with IntelliJ IDEA. *Note: You need to open IDEA, then select `Open Project` from the splash menu (or choose `Open...` from the file menu) and navigate to select the directory.*
+* Open the top project directory (pulsar-by-example) with IntelliJ IDEA. *Note: You need to open IDEA, then select `Open Project` from the splash menu (or choose `Open...` from the file menu) and navigate to select the directory.*

 ### Running the examples